optimalisatie/exec.js/README.md

 exec(code,onmessage,['allow-forms','allow-pointer-lock'])
 ```

-The `allow-scripts` and `allow-same-origin` parameters are required and enabled by default.
+The `allow-scripts` and `allow-same-origin` parameters are enabled by default.
 Sandbox isolation is disabled by default.

 ### On the fly code execution